igoettin/CS474-Programming-2/README.txt

 where A.txt is the file containing the first matrix and B.txt is the file containing the second matrix.
 We have included two sample matrix files (A.txt and B.txt) in this directory that you can run with our program.
 The format of these files obeys the requirements defined in the assignment instructions.
-Our program also contains default matrices (as defined in the assignment instructions) that willbe multiplied if no input files are provided.
+Our program also contains default matrices (as defined in the assignment instructions) that will be multiplied if no input files are provided.

 To run the program with the default matrices, first compile it with make then type